-Granny has made Taïga’s favorite pie for dessert.
-It’s their last dinner together at home before they leave for Champs-sur-Sauloise tomorrow morning.
+Granny has made Taïgas favorite pie for dessert.
+It is unusually silent around the table, even Missy doesn’t seem to have anything to say.
+It’s their last dinner together at home before Granny escorts Taïga to France tomorrow morning.

 ‘Can I have your part?
-I mean, as you’re not finishing it…’ Missy holds out her plate and gratefully Taïga switches with her.
+I mean, as you’re not finishing it…’ Missy holds out her plate.

-‘Thank you, Granny.
-It was very good, but I’m not hungry anymore!
+She clears her throat.
+‘Thank you, Granny, but I’m not hungry anymore.
 My stomach hurts…’

-Granny takes her hand and squeezes it.
+Granny reaches out, stopping the feverish movements from plate to mouth.
+She takes her hand and squeezes it.
 ‘I think a long, hot bath would do you good…’

 ‘That means no more hot water, huh?
 I wanted to take a bath, too,’ Missy complains.